Razat94/learn/SCRUM/readme.md

 		- list of requirements that product team has to work on
 		- dyanamic list - the backlog evolves over time
 		- higher priority items are on top of the list
+		- The Development Team is responsible for all estimates in the Product Backlog.
+The Product Owner may influence the Development Team by helping it understand and select trade-offs, but the people who will perform the work make the final estimate.
 	```

 	> The Product Backlog emerges to define “what” will fulfill the Product Goal.
 	  - The Product Goal describes a future state of the product & is the long-term objective for the Scrum Team
 	  - Throughout sprint, this can be refined by adding descriptions, estimates & order.

-	> Who is responsible for all estimates in the Product Backlog? <br/> </br>
-		The Development Team is responsible for all estimates in the Product Backlog.
-		The Product Owner may influence the Development Team by helping it understand and select trade-offs,
-		but the people who will perform the work make the final estimate.

 	Product Backlog management includes:
 	  - Clearly expressing Product Backlog items